Now in our 22nd Year!

-A Little History ofNEK Artisans Guild
+A Little History of NEK Artisans Guild

-The Northeast Kingdom Artisans Guild is located downtown in the St. Johnsbury Historical District, an area filled with grand Victorian buildings, including the world renown Athenaeum and Library, and the Fairbanks Natural History Museum and Planetarium, and the old Train Station, which is home to the Welcome Center and Chamber of Commerce.
-Stroll down the street, and look for the purple awning, at 430 Railroad Street.
+The Northeast Kingdom Artisans Guild is located downtown in the St. Johnsbury Historical District, an area filled with grand Victorian buildings, including the world renown St. Johnsbury Athenaeum, no ordinary public library.
+In it will find an Art Gallery that will transfer you back to the late 1880’s, featuring Albert Bierstadt’s renowned The Domes of Yosemite.
+A similar treasure is the Fairbanks Natural History Museum & Planetarium, and the old Train Station right down the hill, home to the Welcome Center and Chamber of Commerce.
+Stroll down the street from there, and enter under the purple awning, at 430 Railroad Street.

-The Northeast Kingdom Artisans Guild is located under the purple awning at 430 Railroad Street in St. Johnsbury, Vermont.
 The store and gallery are open six days a week, 10:30-5:30 Mondays through Saturdays.
-During the holidays the Guild is open every day